-On each payment date, the issuer's available funds (that is, collections and recoveries received, payments from the swap counterparty and the reserve fund, if applicable, upon the occurrence of servicer termination event) will be applied in the following simplified order of priority:
+On each payment date, the issuer's available funds (that is, collections and recoveries received, payments from the swap counterparty and the reserve fund, if applicable, upon the occurrence of a servicer termination event) will be applied in the following simplified order of priority:

 - 1. Senior expenses including the servicing fee; - 2.
 Payment to swap counterparty; - 3.
-Interest on Class A: - 4.
-Interest on Class B if no Class B principal deficiency event is occurring; - 5.
-Interest on Class C if no Class C principal deficiency event is occurring; - 6.
-Interest on Class D if no Class D principal deficiency event is occurring; - 7.
-Interest on Class E if no Class E principal deficiency event is occurring; - 8.
-During the replenishment period, the purchase price for additional receivables, if any; - 9.
-During the replenishment period, the replenishment shortfall amount, if any; - 10.
-Principal redemption on Class A; - 11.
-Interest on Class B if Class B principal deficiency event is occurring; - 12.
-Principal redemption on Class B; - 13.
-Interest on Class C if Class C principal deficiency event is occurring; - 14.
-Principal redemption on Class C; - 15.
-Interest on Class D if Class D principal deficiency event is occurring; - 16.
-Principal redemption on Class D; - 17.
-Interest on Class E if Class E principal deficiency event is occurring; - 18.
-Principal redemption on Class E; - 19.
-Replenishment of the commingling reserve; - 20.
-Replenishment of the set-off reserve; - 21.
-Swap termination payments if payable to the swap counterparty; - 22.
-Additional servicing fees to the servicer; - 23.
+Interest on Class A notes; - 4.
+Interest on Class B notes, if no Class B notes principal deficiency event is occurring; - 5.
+Interest on Class C notes, if no Class C notes principal deficiency event is occurring; - 6.
+Interest on Class D notes, if no Class D notes principal deficiency event is occurring; - 7.
+Interest on Class E notes, if no Class E notes principal deficiency event is occurring; - 8.
+Principal redemption on Class A notes until it is reduced to zero; - 9.
+Interest on Class B notes, if Class B notes principal deficiency event is occurring; - 10.
+Principal redemption on Class B notes until it is reduced to zero; - 11.
+Interest on Class C notes, if Class C notes principal deficiency event is occurring; - 12.
+Principal redemption on Class C notes until it is reduced to zero; - 13.
+Interest on Class D notes, if Class D notes principal deficiency event is occurring; - 14.
+Principal redemption on Class D notes until it is reduced to zero; - 15.
+Interest on Class E notes, if Class E notes principal deficiency event is occurring; - 16.
+Principal redemption on Class E notes until it is reduced to zero; - 17.
+Replenishment of the commingling reserve; - 18.
+Swap termination payments if payable to the swap counterparty; - Interest on subordinated loan; - 20.
+Principal redemption on subordinated loan; - 21.
+Additional servicing fees to the servicer; - 22.
 Transaction gain to the issuer.